 - 1. Assignments are due at the beginning of the class period noted.
-Pay attention to the submission time on Blackboard. - 2.
+In cases where assignments are emailed to instructors, they are due prior to the beginning of the class indicated on the schedule. - 2.
 Any assignment presented or submitted after the due date will be penalized 5% for each calendar day after the due date (up to three calendar days).
 Late assignments presented or turned in late after three calendar days will not be accepted and will receive a grade of zero (0).
 Be aware that many assignments that are due later in the semester are based on work that is completed at the beginning of the semester.
 Failure to complete work in a timely manner has a tendency to "snowball" and affect performance on later assignments. - 3.
 EDMD 3300 instructors will utilize the Blackboard assignment drop box for the submission of most work.
 There will be times that written copies of work also will be submitted.
 Specific submission procedures will be communicated by the instructor to students on the first class meeting.
-It is your responsibility to check the assignment before submitting on Blackboard.
-Once an assignment has been submitted it is considered a final submission.
-If no assignment is submitted on the Assignment tab, then a grade of zero will be given.
 Students are strongly encouraged to keep paper and electronic archival copies of all work submitted.
 Additionally, any work that is returned to the students with a grade on it should be retained for record-keeping purposes.